hariharankpz/Sales-data-analysis/README.md

 ---

+#Important:
+### What Happens When You Update Two Rows and Insert One New Row in DynamoDB

+With DynamoDB Streams configured to capture the entire item as it appears after the change (using the `NEW_IMAGE` stream view type), the following will occur:

+- **Insert New Row:**
+  - A new entry will be added to DynamoDB Streams.
+  - The stream record will contain the entire item as it was inserted, including all its attributes.

+- **Update Rows:**
+  - For each update, a new entry will be added to DynamoDB Streams.
+  - The stream record will contain the entire item as it appears after the update, reflecting the changes made.
+If an attribute is modified, the stream record will show the new value.
+If an attribute is deleted, it won't appear in the `NEW_IMAGE`.

+Each operation (insert or update) creates a separate stream record.
+In this scenario, three records will be added to the stream:
+- One for the new row insertion.
+- Two for the updated rows.

+These records can then be processed by any consumers of the stream (e.g., Lambda, Kinesis) to handle the changes accordingly.

 # Real-Time Sales Data Analysis Project Implementation

 This project demonstrates the implementation of a real-time data pipeline using AWS services.
 The pipeline captures changes in a DynamoDB table and streams them into a Kinesis Data Stream for further processing.

 ## Table of Contents